 Wait for the employee's reply, which must be received within five days (or a longer period provided for in the applicable CBA).

 Send the employee a letter of dismissal, explaining why the employer cannot accept the employee's justifications.

 In the letter of dismissal, the employer must mention the reasons for the dismissal.
 For individual dismissals for objective reasons (redundancy), there is a procedure that must be followed by employers that employ 61 or more employees in Italy, or 16 or more employees in a single work unit or town.
 In particular, this procedure provides that:

 The intention to dismiss must be communicated in advance to the employee and to the local Labour Office.

 The Labour Office has a seven-day period to call a meeting with the employer and employee in order to find an agreement for the planned dismissal.

 If the meeting is not called by the Labour Office within seven days, the dismissal can be served.

 If the meeting is called, the parties will try to reach an agreement (for a maximum period of 20 days).
 In the event of failure to reach an agreement, the dismissal can be served.

-The above procedure does not apply to the dismissal of executives.
+The above procedure for dismissals based on objective reasons does not apply to the dismissal of: